witcherklim/joke-file/README.md

 # joke-file
-please run this program as administrator
+please run this program (working.bat) as administrator